paritytech/smoldot/bin/wasm-node/javascript/README.md

   chainSpec,
   jsonRpcCallback: (jsonRpcResponse) => {
       // Called whenever the client emits a response to a JSON-RPC request,
-      // or a JSON-RPC pub-sub notification.
+      // or an incoming JSON-RPC notification.
       console.log(jsonRpcResponse)
   }
 });